 With climate change experts advocating that though hurricanes are unpredictable natural disasters they are made even worse due to the rising temperatures of our planet.
-The level of destruction seen these few weeks in Houston after Harvey, in Barbuda, Antigua, Anguilla, St. Maarten, BVI, Puerto Rico, Cuba, the Bahamas and the state of Florida after Irma, Jose and Maria is unprecedented.
+The level of destruction seen during those few weeks in Houston after Harvey, in Barbuda, Antigua, Anguilla, St. Maarten, BVI, Puerto Rico, Cuba, the Bahamas and the state of Florida after Irma, Jose and Maria is unprecedented.
 Our hearts go out to these countries who are trying to pick up the pieces and are beginning to rebuild their lives from scratch after such a horrific tragedy.

 Ronald Sanders, an Ambassador to the USA for Antigua and Barbuda when recounting the devastation in Barbuda said, “We believe climate change is here to stay — it’s a reality, despite all of the naysayers,” he says.
 “We know that these things have occurred because of the profligacy of the countries that are rich and have abused the system.
 We, unfortunately, who contribute less than naught point naught percent of pollution of the world’s atmosphere, are the world’s greatest victims.”
 This is just one of many examples over the past few weeks where those who have witnessed these devastating hurricanes have brought up the contributing factor of Climate Change.